Turnkey Fish Rearing System

 A model for fish production based on the needs expressed by Haitians for a sustainable, replicable and profitable enterprise.

-Based on more than ten years of formal and informal conversations with Haitian farmers we have determined that there is a dire need in Haiti to introduce a high yielding, sustainable, protein-rich food production system, whereby people can meet the nutritional needs of their families and communities, as well as generate revenue to reinvest in the next food cycle and other priorities (such as education, healthcare, transportation etc.)
+Based on more than ten years of formal and informal conversations with Haitian farmers we identified a dire need in Haiti to introduce a high yielding, sustainable, protein-rich food production system, whereby people can meet the nutritional needs of their families and communities, as well as generate revenue to reinvest in the next food cycle and other priorities (such as education, healthcare, transportation etc.)

 Solution-A “turn-key” fish rearing system

-The Sustainable Aquaculture Initiative (SAI) is working to design and test a system that fits within the context of where it is needed, as described by the people who need it.
-The idea to develop a “Turn-key” family sized fish rearing system arose as a result of thousands hours of informal conversations with Haitians as well as focus groups discussing impediments to and opportunities for fish farming in Haiti.
-By listening to their needs and building upon their parameters, we believe that the turnkey system will be a crucial tool for Haitians to improve their livelihood.
+The Sustainable Aquaculture Initiative (SAI) is working to design and test a system that fits within the constraints described by the people who need it.
+The idea to develop a family scale “turn-key” fish rearing system arose as a result of hours of informal conversations and focus groups with Haitians discussing impediments to and opportunities for local fish farming.

 For a detailed explanation of design criteria and methods, click here.

-Our proposed solution is to develop a proven “turn-key” fish production system capable of supplying quality fish on a scale that fits within a typical property “foot print”.
+Our proposed “turn-key” fish production system must be capable of supplying quality fish on a scale that fits within a typical small holder property “foot print”.
 Ownership and close proximity to living quarters is imperative.
 The system described should:

 - be capable of producing fish using minimal human resources and 100% locally available and underutilized resources.

-- be deployed wherever needed and replicated using locally available resources on a manageable scale
+- be deployed wherever needed and replicable using locally available resources on a manageable scale

-- be immune to constraints that have caused previous fish farming attempts to fail (lack of understanding of the social complexity of Haiti and inherent infrastructure problems)
+- be immune to bottlenecks that have caused previous fish farming attempts to fail (lack of understanding of the social complexity of Haiti and inherent infrastructure problems)

-- eventually be built, operated and financed entirely by Haitians
+- be able to be built, operated, and financed entirely by Haitians

-The SAI prides itself on a record of longevity and commitment to Haitian capacity building since 2000.
-We operate on a small scale, investing in the personal contact with farmers and communities to address their needs and priorities directly, as expressed by them.
+The SAI prides itself on a record of longevity and commitment to capacity building in Haiti since 2000.
+We operate on a small scale, investing in the personal contact with farmers and communities to address the needs and priorities they express to us directly.
 Haiti is a complex and wonderful country, the people are it’s most valuable asset and it is our hope to provide them with training, tools and technology that are needed to improve livelihoods in a permanent, sustainable way.